andrewx101/particle_tracking/README.md

 ### Tracking
 In this step the computer can link the locations of particle in each frame into trajectories.
 To do this properly the computer needs to know three parameters.

 * "Max.
-Disp. (px)" textbox: The maximum displacement possible for a particle.
+Disp." textbox: The maximum displacement possible for a particle.
 Effectively, this parameter tells the computer not to link two positions larger than this range.
-* "Memory" textbox: If two locations satifies the condition of linking, but they are separated by a number of frames (e.g. a particle moves out of focus in a while and returns back in focus), the computer need this criteion (number of lag frames) to determing whether to link them into the same trajectory or to split them into two trajectories.
+* "Memory" textbox: If two locations satisfies the condition of linking, but they are separated by a number of frames (e.g. a particle moves out of focus in a while and returns back in focus), the computer need this criterion (number of lag frames) to determining whether to link them into the same trajectory or to split them into two trajectories.
 *  "Min. length" textbox: After the tracking process, some trajectories will be very short which might not be of great value.
 The computer discards trajectories with number of steps less then this parameter.

 Please find more details about these parameter in other sources [^1][^3].